 In 2018, Oberwerk of Dayton, Ohio, brought out two new instruments to the binocular telescope market: first a 100mm, followed a bit later by an 82mm BT (and still a bit later, Oberwerk followed up with a slightly smaller 70mm model).
 Both feature ED glass, are available in grey or pearl white, are beautifully finished, and they compete head-on with similar instruments already in the market, e.g. from APM.
 Hobby astronomers will welcome this further offering.
 The 100XL is a bit lighter than the same size competitor from APM.
 Initial reviews in the astro communities are positive.
-The 100XL can be used with magnifications of 80x with good results; however, using very good 5mm eyepieces (magnification: 112x) provided no further image details even in good seeing conditions.
-More recently, Oberwerk has added an “SD” version of this BT, which is more expensive but offers supposedly even better performance.
+The 100XL can be used with magnifications up to 80x with good results; however, even using very good 5mm eyepieces (magnification: 112x) provided no further image details even in good seeing conditions.
+More recently, Oberwerk has added an “SD” version of this BT, which is more expensive, but offers supposedly even better performance.

 Initial inspection: beautifully finished, mechanically impeccable.
 The BT came with two Oberwerk 14mm 70 degree eyepieces, providing 40x magnification (the Oberwerk 100-XL ED has 560mm focal length, f/5.6.

 In the initial version of this BT, not all 1.25” eyepieces could be brought to focus.
 It is our understanding that later versions have been modified in this respect.